 Composer: Alexander Courage

 Air Date: 2/28/1968

 Production #: 1521

 “The Great Vegetable Rebellion” earns its reputation as the most bizarre Lost in Space episode of all time.
-Fans of campy television may, however, enjoy this guilty pleasure for its delightfully idiotic approach to humor.
+Series enthusiasts may, however, enjoy this guilty pleasure for its campy humor.

-Arguably the most hilariously naughty character ever featured in Lost in Space, Stanley Adams’ carrot man will no doubt entertain audiences with a high capacity for disbelief suspension.
+Arguably the most hilarious villain ever featured in Lost in Space, the carrot man played by Stanley Adams (whom Star Trek fans may recognize from “The Trouble with Tribbles”) will entertain those with a high capacity for disbelief suspension.
 (That being said, the repetitious nature of Tybo’s antics may try the viewer’s patience after a while.)

-Though hardly more juvenile than the majority of third season Lost in Space episodes, “The Great Vegetable Rebellion” offers only a small number of worthwhile character moments (e.g. Professor Robinson’s refusal to let Tybo die of thirst) to compensate for the absurd and tediously one-note premise (described as “trash” by Peter Packer himself) on which it operates.
+Though hardly more juvenile than the majority of third season Lost in Space episodes, “The Great Vegetable Rebellion” offers only a small number of worthwhile character moments (e.g., Professor Robinson’s refusal to let Tybo die of thirst) to compensate for its absurd and one-note premise (described as “trash” by Peter Packer himself).

 A groan-inducing effort, “The Great Vegetable Rebellion” would best be avoided by those of a serious inclination.
-Stanley Adams should nevertheless be commended for his portrayal of Tybo, a mildly humorous addition to an abysmal throwaway episode.
+Nevertheless, Stanley Adams should be commended for his portrayal of Tybo.

 Overall Quality: 3/10